-All of the artists have a background in conventional photography but over the last five to ten years each has progressively moved their work to much more creative techniques which enables them to address their preferred "ideas-based" approach to the art in a far more nuanced and adaptable manner.
-Their work is characterised by images which have been imagined and then specifically made to express all or part of a theme or narrative.
+All of the artists have a background in conventional photography but over the last five to ten years each has progressively moved their work too much more creative techniques which enables them to address their preferred "ideas-based" approach to the art in a far more nuanced and adaptable manner.
+Their work is characterised by images that have been imagined and then specifically made to express all or part of a theme or narrative.
 The artists have all found this a highly motivating and rewarding art form.

 Whilst each of the artists has individual styles and visual vocabularies, the group's images very much generally represent a photography-based practice rather than photography as it is more widely recognised in the community.
 The artists utilise a range of creative techniques both photography-based and at times other digital processes.
 Group members have diverse and distinctive approaches to their themes which invite commentary and reflection on personal and social issues.
 Friendship and the recognition of these similarities prompted the formation of the group.

-"Meraki" is a Greek word which means "to do something with soul, creativity or love; when you leave a piece of yourself in your work".
+"Meraki" is a Greek word that means "to do something with soul, creativity or love; when you leave a piece of yourself in your work".
 This is the approach of the artists and the result they endeavour to produce in their works.
 It gives each of them a challenging personal benchmark by which to assess the quality and success of their art.